 together with @SpringBootTest

-.
-With this setup, you'll get your whole Spring application context populated and don't have to mock any service class.
+With this setup, we'll get our entire Spring application context populated and don't have to mock any service class.
 Such tests ensure the integration of multiple parts of your application (aka. integration tests):

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 | @SpringBootTest @AutoConfigureMockMvc class ApplicationTests { @Autowired private MockMvc mockMvc; @Test public void shouldAllowDeletingReviewsWhenUserIsAdmin() throws Exception { this.mockMvc .perform( delete("/api/tasks/42") .with(SecurityMockMvcRequestPostProcessors.user("duke").roles("ADMIN", "SUPER_USER")) .with(csrf()) ) .andExpect(status().isOk()); } } |